Standardized Images and Evaluation Metrics for Tomography: Results

-In Figure~\ref{fig:roi_mlem} we present the RoIs of the "Ideal Image" alongside those from the four MLEM reconstructions.
-The results, presented in Table~\ref{tbl:metr_roi} and Figure~\ref{fig:bar_mlem}, demonstrate that RoI-specific metrics provide a more granular view of reconstruction quality compared to global metrics.
+In Appendix~\ref{app:roi} we present the RoIs of the ``Ideal Image'' alongside those from the four MLEM reconstructions and a table with all the metrics values for each RoI.
+The corresponding bar plots for each RoI, along with the ones for the entire image, are presented in Figure~\ref{fig:bar_mlem}.
+The metrics show greater sensitivity in RoIs than the entire image, as expected.
 For example, SSIM values for RoIs are significantly lower than those computed for the entire image, emphasizing the importance of localized evaluation in identifying performance gaps.
-Additionally, the Structure and Contrast Index (SCI) values for RoIs showed greater variation across MLEM iterations, and substantially higher values, about an order of magnitude, indicative of its sensitivity, as illustrated in Figure~\ref{fig:str_roi1}, further underscoring the utility of RoI analysis in tracking convergence and identifying areas for improvement.
+Additionally, for the newly introduced metrics SCI, the values for RoIs showed greater variation across MLEM iterations, and substantially higher values, about an order of magnitude, indicative of its sensitivity, further underscoring the utility of RoI analysis in tracking convergence and identifying areas for improvement.

 By leveraging RoI analysis in conjunction with the new metrics, we validate the sensitivity and interpretability of the proposed metrics and tools, demonstrating their ability to characterize local image fidelity and optimize reconstruction methods.